 I had to muster all the networking nerve I could.
 I’m still a networking newbie.
 Having spent a chunk of my business’s change on the trip, I needed to make it count.
 “What a way to make a livin’!”

-At best, my spirit animal is the lovechild Dolly Parton and Willie Nelson never had: I’m a straight-shooter who serves her tunes with a wink.
+At best, I am the reincarnate lovechild Dolly Parton and Willie Nelson never had: I’m a straight-shooter who serves her tunes with a wink.
 I also can rock a pair of cowboy boots like nobody’s business.
 When I talk business, I kick those boots right up on the boardroom table.

 Unfortunately, my spirit animal seems to escape its cage every time I enter a roomful of strangers.

 I used to tell myself networking is disingenuous, or as I say IRL, “gross.”
 It sometimes is, but that doesn’t keep me from committing any other necessary evils.
 I swim in public pools and touch the stairwell rails all the time.

 So I had to ask myself: What would Dolly do (WWDD)?
 (Yes, you see what I did there.)